The Pike School Handbook

 In addition to The Pike Fund, the School also actively seeks investment in our endowment and for capital projects.
-All fundraising efforts on behalf of The Pike School are approved by the Office of Advancement.
+All fundraising efforts on behalf of The Pike School are approved by the Director of Advancement.

 Learn more about philanthropy at Pike.

 Financial Information & Re-enrollment

 Students may not attend classes unless a properly executed enrollment agreement is submitted to, and accepted by, the School in a timely manner.
 Enrollment agreements will be sent to returning students only if all financial obligations are current and the School is generally satisfied with the student’s academic performance and behavior.
 Please see the Re-Enrollment Policy below for additional information.

 Once the enrollment agreement has been signed and accepted by the School, parents/guardians are responsible for the full amount of annual tuition for the academic year.
 To protect your tuition commitment against unforeseen withdrawals or dismissals, the school offers an insurance plan at a modest cost.
 Please see the Handbook’s Tuition Refund Plan Policy for additional information.

 Each year the trustees designate an amount of financial aid to be awarded on the basis of need to families whose children are enrolled in Pre-Kindergarten through grade 9.
 Families apply for financial aid through the School and Student Services (SSS) by NAIS, and submit a copy of their completed Federal Income Tax Form 1040 to The Pike School.
 The Financial Aid Committee works to equitably distribute the awards based on a family's need.
 Families must apply each year for aid.
 Please contact The Pike School Business Office with any questions.
 For more information on Tuition Assistance and Financial Aid, visit our dedicated webpage.